authelia/authelia/docs/content/en/blog/release-notes-4.38/index.md

 well as ways to configure how this process affects the resulting token including the ability to automatically grant the audience the client is entitled to request.

+[OAuth 2.0 Client Credentials Flow]: #oauth-20-client-credentials-flow

 #### OAuth 2.0 Bearer Token Usage

-In conjunction with [OAuth 2.0 Client Credentials Flow](#oauth-20-client-credentials-flow) special OAuth 2.0 Bearer Access Tokens can be utilized with the new [OAuth 2.0 Client Credentials Flow](#oauth-20-client-credentials-flow) and an additional flow which allows for users to create their own tokens.
+In conjunction with [OAuth 2.0 Client Credentials Flow] special OAuth 2.0 Bearer Access Tokens can be utilized with the new [OAuth 2.0 Client Credentials Flow] and an additional flow which allows for users to create their own tokens.
 We will be adding tooling to be able to do this in the very near future though it's technically already supported via secure standardized mechanisms.
 This is implemented as per [RFC6750].

-More information on this feature can be found in the [OAuth 2.0 Bearer Token Usage Integration Guide](../../integration/openid-connect/oauth-2.0-bearer-token-usage.md).
+More information on this feature can be found in the [OAuth 2.0 Bearer Token Usage Integration Guide].

+[OAuth 2.0 Bearer Token Usage Integration Guide]: ../../integration/openid-connect/oauth-2.0-bearer-token-usage.md
 [RFC6750]: https://datatracker.ietf.org/doc/html/rfc6750

 #### OAuth 2.0 Authorization Server Issuer Identification